In a recent post on our Lucy Walker Recruitment Blog, we talked about how much recruitment has changed in the last 25 years.

 Can We Help?

-We pride ourselves on being one of Leeds and Manchester’s most respected commercial recruitment organisations.
-With approaching 100,000 placements over 25 years, commercial recruitment really is our field of expertise.
+We pride ourselves on being one of Leeds most respected commercial recruitment organisations.
+With over 100,000 placements over 29 years, commercial recruitment really is our field of expertise.

 Our new product engage will, without doubt, enable us to help you to build your talent pipeline.
-To find out more call us on Leeds 0113 367 2880 or Manchester 0161 661 4421.
+To find out more call us on Leeds 0113 367 2880.
 Alternatively email us here.